-Even though each organization produces its risk assessment report, it still needs certifications to fully secure and be aware of cybercrimes’ threats.
-The following reasons elaborate why this ISMS certification
+Even though each organization produces its risk assessment report, it still needs certifications to secure and be aware of cybercrimes’ threats fully.
+The following reasons elaborate on why this ISO 27001 certification.

 - It was developed to provide a model for establishing, implementing, operating, monitoring, reviewing, maintaining, and improving an information security management system.

-- Its implementation is a benefit for the organization so that the certified body does not need to make an extra effort to satisfy external audits.
+- Its implementation benefits the organization so that the certified body does not need to make an extra effort to satisfy external audits.

 - This certification controls and manages risk in an organized and appropriate manner for the business.